ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 and are included in the [autoRIFT source code](https://github.com/nasa-jpl/autoRIFT), but not distributed as part of the package.

-The version located in this directory corresponds to release [`v1.4.0`](https://github.com/nasa-jpl/autoRIFT/releases/tag/v1.4.0).
+The version located in this directory corresponds to release [`v1.5.0`](https://github.com/nasa-jpl/autoRIFT/releases/tag/v1.5.0).
 Changes, as listed in `CHANGES.diff`, were done to:
 * facilitate better packaging and distribution of these modules
-* correctly handle Sentinel-2 Level 1C products
+* correctly handle Sentinel-2 Level 1C products, including:
+  * process Sentinel-2 scenes in the `s3://s2-l1c-us-west-2` mirror bucket preferentially (cost savings)
   * use the full Sentinel-2 COG id in the output netCDF product filename to ensure unique names

 **Note:** The `topsinsar_filename.py` included here is not used, but retained for reference.
 We've replaced it  with `hyp3_autorift.io.get_topsinsar_config`.

-## Additional Patches

-1. The changes listed in `CHANGES-S2-WEST.diff` were applied to allow `testGeogrid_ISCE.py` and `testGeogridOptical.py` to process scenes in the `s3://s2-l1c-us-west-2` bucket
-6. The changes listed in `CHANGES-WALLLIS-WIDTH.diff` were applied to select the correct Wallis filter width for Sentinel-1 scenes.
-These changes should be included in the next autoRIFT release.